-The Wheeler Centre presents Paul Kelly: Love is Strong as Death on Malthouse Outdoor Stage.
+The Wheeler Centre presents the Di Gribble Argument 2021: Brave Old World on Malthouse Outdoor Stage.

 Malthouse Outdoor Stage is generously supported by the Sidney Myer Fund, the Victorian Government through Creative Victoria and Restart Investment to Sustain and Expand (RISE) Fund – an Australian Government initiative.

 |Day Pass||$50.00 - +BF|

 The Malthouse, 113 Sturt St, Southbank 3006Get directions

 TrainAny train to Flinders Street, then a 12-minute stroll through Melbourne’s sparkling Arts Precinct.

 TramThe No. 1 South Melbourne tram goes right past our door.
 Get off at Stop 18.
 Any tram down St Kilda Road—jump off at Grant Street, Stop 17 and take a 3-minute walk.

 Each session runs for 60 minutes, with 60 minute break between each session.
 The day runs for 5 hours in total.

 Wheelchair access is available for tables marked FLAT.
 Please note, tables marked as BAR STOOL and PIT are NOT appropriate for patrons with accessibility requirements.
 Please make a wheelchair booking here.